 But, I’m also bringing in another one: garden.

-Last month I had a one-on-one creative advising call with Marlee Grace.
-When I was drafting my intentions and goals before she called me, I thought: I want to tend my life through the metaphor of a garden.
+Last month I had a one-on-one creative advising call with Cody Cook-Parrott.
+When I was drafting my intentions and goals before they called me, I thought: I want to tend my life through the metaphor of a garden.

 Now, I am not a gardener, unless you count my potted purple clover that my friends Joy and Elizabeth gifted me for my first year of sobriety (going strong all these years later!), but I do love the metaphor.
 When I visualize the garden of my responsibilities, my goals, my practices, and my passions, I see rows of living things, all requiring tending and intention.
 However, I do not currently tend them equally or with the type of intention they individually deserve.
 Some parts of my life get tons of attention, and some are just kind of growing wild out there somewhere in the shade.